markkroening/Animus/README.md

 To start the interactive Q&A mode, run the standalone script:

 ```
-run_standalone_qa.bat
+run_animus.bat
 ```

 This will:
 1. Collect Windows event logs if they don't already exist
-2. Initialize the LLM for AI-powered analysis
+2. Initialize the connection to Gemini for AI-powered analysis
 3. Start an interactive session where you can ask questions

 ### Example Questions